Alonso-del-Arte/sokoban-ascii/README.md

 This project has helped clarify certain details in my mind as I set to work on a more structured, object-oriented implementation in Scala.
 Quick and dirty also means that I wasn't going to be using pure functions or immutable data structures in the JavaScript implementation, or even creating objects for the various game pieces.

-This implementation will warn you if a level has too many boxes or too few boxes in regards to goals, but will still let you play.
+This implementation will warn you if a level has too many boxes or too few boxes in regards to goals, but will still let you play a level with a surplus or deficit of boxes.
 It may even be possible to "win," if the deficiency is of boxes rather than goals.
 There will be no other indications of problems, such as unmoveable boxes or unreachable goals.

 If a board has more than one player token, the last occurring player token will be recognized as such, but the previous player tokens will remain on the board; I make no guarantees whatseover about the functioning of the program in such a situation.

-For now there is no undo, but I might implement it later.
+For now there is no single-move undo, but I might implement it later.
 If you push a box too far, you'll have to refresh (F5) to start over.

 I might also do some refactoring, but I'll probably get to a point of deciding this is good enough for quick and dirty and leave it at that.
 To be honest with you, I'm not terribly concerned about mobile.